FStarLang/FStar/CONTRIBUTING.md

 ones; especially so if the change is a bugfix, or touches a critical component.
 [Failure attributes can help for that](https://github.com/FStarLang/FStar/wiki/Failure-attributes).

+In case if build in CI fails, and you want to troubleshoot yourself, join [Slack](https://everestexpedition.slack.com) and go to [#everest-all-builds channel](https://everestexpedition.slack.com/archives/CD7QT0SES) and look for your broken build.

 Finally, contributions should adhere to the following style guide: https://github.com/FStarLang/FStar/wiki/Style-guide